Got Red Mite in Your Hen House? These products will help...

 OFF Label Treatment

-Pour on Drench is considered an off label treatment as not officially approved for poultry.
-It is an endectocyde and used on livestock.
+Pour on Drench is considered an off label treatment as not officially approved for poultry in NZ.
+It is a livestock drench.
 Apply liquid directly to the skin of the bird.
-Recommended 14 day egg witholding period.
-Also treats external parasites (lice &mites on hen).
+Recommended 10 day egg witholding period.
+Also treats external parasites (lice & scaly leg mites on hen).

 Diamol is natural pest control for worms and coccidiosis in poultry.
 It is a powder and added directly to the feed.
 Works well as a natural preventative.
 Organic and eco-friendly.
 NO egg witholdiing period.
 Can be added to feed ration weekly.